 \section{Introduction}

-We consider points on a regular grid on the plane which form horizontal, vertical or diagonal blocks of exactly $k$ points (which we will call {\em patterns})\footnote{We use the convention that an isolated point corresponds to $4$ patterns of length $1$; a horizontal, a vertical and 2 diagonal patterns.}.
-For example, the set of points in Fig. \ref{fig:one} shows 12 points forming 3 patterns of length $5$.
-Note that since a pattern of length $k$ has to have exactly $k$ points flanked by empty grid locations, the set of points in Fig. \ref{fig:one} contains 4 patterns of length 2 and does not contain any patterns of length $4$ or of length $3$.
+We consider points on a regular grid on the plane which form horizontal, vertical or diagonal line segments of exactly $k$ points \footnote{We use the convention that an isolated point corresponds to $4$ line segments of length $1$; a horizontal, a vertical and 2 diagonal line segments.}.
+For example, the set of 12 points in Fig. \ref{fig:one} form many line segments and form exactly 3 (overlapping) line segments of length $5$.
+Note that since a line segment of length $k$ consists of exactly $k$ points and no more\footnote{This implies that two line segments of the same orientation (horizontal, vertical or diagonal) must not overlap.}, the set of points in Fig. \ref{fig:one} contains 4 line segments of length 2 and does not contain any line segments of length $4$ or of length $3$.
 Our motivation for studying this problem is the Bingo-4 problem proposed by Sun et al. and described in OEIS\cite{OEIS} sequence \href{http://oeis.org/A273916}{A273916} where the case $k=4$ is considered.
+This problem can be considered a type of orchard-planting problem \cite{burr:orchard:1974} restricted to a grid.

-Let $a_k(n)$ denote the minimal number of points needed to form $n$ patterns of length $k$, i.e. Fig. \ref{fig:one} shows that $a_5(3) = 12$.
-Finding the exact value of $a_k(n)$ appears to be difficult and not feasible for large $n$.
+Let $a_k(n)$ denote the minimal number of points needed to form $n$ line segments of length $k$.
+Fig. \ref{fig:one} shows that $a_5(3) = 12$ as any constellation of $11$ points will not generate $3$ segments of length $5$.
+Note that the constellation of points achieving $a_k(n)$ is typically not unique.
+Finding the exact value of $a_k(n)$ appears to be difficult and currently not feasible for large $n$.
 The purpose of this note is to provide an analysis on the asymptotic behavior of $a_k(n)$.